-Stock A Stock Awards
+Stock A wards

-Number of Number of
+Number of

 Shares Value

-Acquired on Re Realized on
+Acquired on Realized on

 Name Vesting (#) Vesting

 (a) (d) (e)

 Ziv Shoshani 3,332 \$ 17,693

 Pension Benefits

 Vishay Intertechnology maintains various retirement benefit plans and arrangements.

 As part of his employment agreement, Mr. Shoshani and his surviving spouse are entitled to receive medical coverage up to a \$15,000 annual premium value for life.
 These benefits are fully vested.